Node Header

 Pavel Pepperstein, ”Three old men talking and the Broken suprema”, 2015.

 How to describe the work of the creative polymath Pavel Pepperstein?
 To engage fully with the Russian artist’s oeuvre, one may be required to suspend disbelief.
-It is a conditional surrender to the provisional laws of an alternate universe.
-This is a universe in which the artist’s private cosmos orbit so eccentrically as to escape the gravitational bonds of historical time and space.
+It is a conditional surrender to the provisional laws of an alternate universe—one in which the artist’s private cosmos orbits so eccentrically that it escapes the gravitational bonds of historical time and space.

 Described variously as a painter, writer, critic, art theorist, fashion designer, and rapper, Pepperstein is considered one of Russia’s most influential artists of the contemporary era.
-Boris Groys writes in his essay “Medical Hermeneutics: After the Big Tsimtsum” that he is, above all, a “designer of social spaces”.
+Boris Groys writes that he is—above all—a “designer of social spaces.”

 Pepperstein grew up amidst the underground intelligentsia of the late Soviet era.
-His father, Viktor Pivovarov, is one of the founding members of Moscow Conceptualism, while his mother, Irina Pivovarov, is a poet and author of children’s literature.
-Both are prolific illustrators of children’s books.
-The writer Michail Ryklin has remarked that “Moscow Conceptualism to a large extent originated from the illustrations of children’s books.
+His father, Viktor Pivovarov, is one of the founding members of Moscow Conceptualism, while his mother, Irina Pivovarov, was a poet and author of children’s literature.
+Both are prolific illustrators of picture books.
+The writer Michail Ryklin has remarked that, “Moscow Conceptualism to a large extent originated from the illustrations of children’s books.
 Pepperstein was growing up, one might say, in the epicenter of this process…”

-Coming of age as an artist in the 1980s, as the Soviet system was on the point of collapse, Pepperstein has maintained a critical stance towards the influence of western culture.
-In 1987, he co-founded the artist group Inspection Medical Hermeneutics to resist the accelerating western influence on Russian life.
-The collective undertook a critical examination of Russian culture during the Glasnost period when the country opened up to the west.
+Coming of age as an artist in the 1980s, as the Soviet system was on the point of collapse, Pepperstein has maintained a critical stance towards the influence of Western culture.
+In 1987, he co-founded the artist group Inspection Medical Hermeneutics to resist the accelerating Western influence on Russian life.
+The collective undertook a critical examination of Russian culture during the Glasnost period (1986–1991) when the country opened up to the West.

-Pepperstein engages in what he refers to as “psychedelic realism”.
-In the creation of his new unbound worlds, his appetite for stimuli is insatiable.
-Pepperstein’s artworks are full of free association, cultural and political symbols, textual annotation, and allusions to such phenomena as Surrealism, Malevich’s Suprematism, eastern watercolours, pop art, book illustrations, and political caricature.
+Pepperstein engages in what he refers to as “psychedelic realism.”
+In the creation of his new unbound worlds, his appetite for stimuli is seemingly insatiable.
+His artworks abound with free association, cultural and political symbols, textual annotation, and allusions to such phenomena as Surrealism, Malevich’s Suprematism, Eastern ink painting, pop art, book illustrations, and political caricature.
 In an interview conducted in the autumn of 2020, Roger Boyce dove deep into this protean figure’s mind.

 Pavel-Pepperstein-Breaking-Ice-Flag-6